fleschutz/PowerShell/Docs/pull-repos.md

-## pull-repos.ps1 - Pulls updates for all Git repositories in a folder
+## pull-repos.ps1 - Pulls updates for Git repos

 This PowerShell script pulls updates for all Git repositories in a folder (including submodules).